ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/VXCases.rst

 Set Up Verification
 -----------------------

 Follow the instructions below to reproduce a forecast for this event using your own model setup!
-Make sure to install and build the latest version of the SRW Application (|release|). ``develop`` branch code is constantly changing, so it does not provide a consistent baseline for comparison.
+Make sure to install and build the latest version of the SRW Application (v2.2.0). ``develop`` branch code is constantly changing, so it does not provide a consistent baseline for comparison.

 .. _GetSampleData: